phstc/phstc.github.com/_posts/2014-04-20-i-coded-a-backbone-app-in-rails-and-it-took-much-less-code.md

 ### Page reload is a user feedback

 It can be a poor user feedback, but page reload is a user feedback.
-If a user clicks on the Save button and the page is reloaded, the user knows that something happened, even without an explicit feedback.
+If a user clicks on the Save button and the page is reloaded, the user knows that something happened, even without explicit feedback.
 But if the Save is handled by Ajax, you must do something: show an ajax loader, alert or whatever, otherwise it will be frustrating, the users will not be sure if the action was properly done and they will probably click on the button multiple times, just to make sure it was done, causing much more requests to your server.

 ### Page reload is a garbage collector

 Do you clean your Backbone objects?
-I mean, if the user open a view which loads N objects (collection, models, sub-views, templates etc), paginate, load more N objects then triggers a new route which loads a new view and other objects.
+I mean, if the user opens a view which loads N objects (collection, models, sub-views, templates etc), paginate, load more N objects then triggers a new route which loads a new view and other objects.
 Do you erase the previous view and nested objects?
 If the user returns to the previous view, do you reuse the previous loaded view to keep the previous state?
 If yes, if the user opens 20 views with N objects each, do you keep all these objects in memory?

 These are the questions you have to ask to yourself when developing a real single-page application.
 You have to take care   of the memory usage by hand - it isn't magically handled by Backbone.
 If you never used Chrome/Developer/Profile or similar, you should to!

-You can get surprised on how a single-page application with many many views can becomes slow and consumes a lot of memory.
+You can get surprised on how a single-page application with many many views can become slow and consumes a lot of memory.

 Page reload erases the page memory for almost every user action.